New World Weavers Needle

 However, there is also evidence that suggests the gold may be a hoax.
 For example, there is no documentation of the gold discovery other than hearsay, and no one has been able to find the gold even after searching for many years.
 Additionally, the cross that was supposedly used to mark the spot was never found, which suggests that it may have been a hoax.

-See also How Long Does Space Needle Take
+See also Space Needle Prices Seattle

 So, what is the truth about Dutchman’s gold?
 It’s hard to say for sure, but the evidence seems to suggest that it is real.
 However, the gold may have been lost or buried somewhere else in the Superstition Mountains.
 Only time will tell if someone is finally able to find it.